 Hector Barajas is an 82nd Airborne Army veteran who was deported to Mexico.
 After winning back his citizenship he formed a nonprofit that helps other deported veterans to be repatriated.
 Warrior Songs is seeking a Mexican/American songwriter to honor Hectors work.

 Almost 20 years after serving in Iraq, US Army Veteran Jessica Morell decided to reenlist as a Catholic Chaplin.
 Two problems stand in her way.
 The US Army does not allow Catholic Women Chaplin and being ordained into any other denomination will cause her instant excommunication from the Catholic Church.
 Warrior Songs is seeking a Latinx Woman Songwriter of Faith to join Jessica on her journey to become the first in history US Army Catholic Woman Chaplin.

 Songwriter Saji Villoth will bring the story of a Middle Eastern US veteran to life in song.
 Warrior Songs is seeking a Middle Eastern US Veteran to give testimony for this song.

-While in temporary housing shortly after being discharged from active duty, Black Army Veteran Kathryn Smith was brutalized by police, an act of racial profiling over a missing jacket.
-Warrior Songs is seeking a Black Woman songwriter to help Kathryn explore this injustice in song.
+While in her new condo, shortly after being discharged from active duty, Black Army Veteran Kathryn Smith was brutalized by police, an act of racial profiling over missing items.
+Kathryn’s story will be brought to life by songwriter Daphney Hilton-Whitten of BlueMile Music who is also a veteran.

 Thanks to seed grants from the The Bloomfield Family Foundation, we have $15,000 of the $40,000 required to complete this project.
 We need to raise $25,000 to complete the project on time.
 Major fundraising began November 2023.
 Donations of $1,000 or more receive recognition by name in the final CD liner notes.
 Thank you for your support.